beniaminogreen/zoomerjoin/cran-comments.md

-## R CMD check results
+## Resubmission

-0 errors | 0 warnings | 2 notes
+This is a resubmission.
+In this version I have:

-* This is a new release.
+* Removed a large data file accidentally included in the vignettes/ directory which caused the package tarball to be too large for CRAN
-* installed size is  8.8Mb
+* Removed some unnecessary documentation included with rust sources to bring the package size down to  < 5 MB